- Starts: Friday 20 June 2025 9:30 pm

 Booking is required for this ride.
 Please let the ride leader know if you want to join.
 Please do not turn up for the ride unless you've had your booking confirmed or your name appears below.

-There are 6 spaces available for the leader and riders.
-Of these, 4 are left.
+There are 8 spaces available for the leader and riders.
+Of these, just one space is left.

-Bookings recorded for this ride (Log in to see rider names):
+Bookings recorded for this ride/event (Log in to see rider names):

 - A PCTC member